michielskobe/rnd-final-project/docs/project/midi.md

 ```
 ## Testing the code

-To quickly test the functionality of the Python and C code, I connected my Samsung mobile phone to the Ultra96v2 and in **Settings** → **Developper options** → **Default USB configuration**, I set the default USB configuration to MIDI so I can use my device to send MIDI signals.
-I used a simple *MIDI Keyboard*-application to generate the MIDI signals.
+To quickly test the functionality of the Python and C code, we connected a Samsung mobile phone to the Ultra96v2 and in **Settings** → **Developper options** → **Default USB configuration**, we set the default USB configuration to MIDI so we are able to use the device to send MIDI signals.
+We used a simple *MIDI Keyboard*-application to generate the MIDI signals.

 ```bash
 blendinator:~$  python receive_midi_data.py